About Amanita Muscaria

 * Out-of-body sensations – Feelings of floating, flying, or detachment from the body are frequently reported, which may have influenced cultural stories of flight and shamanic journeying.

-VARIABLE FFECTS
+VARIABLE FFECTS (higher doses)

 * Sedation and drowsiness – Many people report feeling as though under the influence of a sedative.